Let’s not weaponise terrorism for diplomatic point-scoring, says Bilawal at SCO meeting

 Earlier today, the FO shared a group photo of the foreign ministers attending the SCO meeting today.
 The SCO comprises eight member states — Pakistan, India, China, Russia, Tajikistan, Uzbekistan, Kazakhstan and Kyrgyzstan.

 The FO also shared a photo of Jaishankar welcoming Bilawal to today’s CFM meeting.
-A video shared by the ANI shows the Indian minister welcoming Bilawal with a Namaste — a customary Indian gesture of respectfully greeting a person.
+A video of the occasion shows the Indian minister welcoming Bilawal with a Namaste — a customary Indian gesture of respectfully greeting a person — and the latter reciprocating it.

 Dear visitor, the comments section is undergoing an overhaul and will return soon.